We celebrate our dependence on a place-based community, grounding ourselves by growing food for this place and gathering together on the land.

 - We put land in the hands of those willing to steward it cooperatively, as a commons for future generations.

-- We bring land from an annual exploitative agriculture to a state of human-tended fallow, with perennial crops, cycles of fertility, and abundant and generous diversity.
+- We regenerate land with a history of exploitation, using perennial crops, cycles of fertility, and abundant and generous diversity.

 - We inspire, educate, and welcome our wider community with yearly rituals of harvest and processing, and we build ongoing connections through regular opportunities to work together and celebrate together.